cobwebos/docs/articles/cosmos-db/table-import.md

     /OverwriteErrorLog: Optional.
 Overwrite error log file
     /ProgressUpdateInterval: Optional, default is 00:00:01.
 Time interval to refresh on-screen data transfer progress /ErrorDetails: Optional, default is None.
 Specifies that detailed error information should be displayed for the following errors: None, Critical, All
+    /EnableCosmosTableLog: Optional.
+Direct the log to a cosmos table account.
+If set, this defaults to destination account connection string unless /CosmosTableLogConnectionString is also provided.
+This is useful if multiple instances of DT are being run simultaneously.
+    /CosmosTableLogConnectionString: Optional.
+ConnectionString to direct the log to a remote cosmos table account.

 ### <a name="command-line-source-settings"></a>命令行源设置